-Recon Recommendation: 2014 Select Area Fall Season - Blind Slough/Knappa Slough Fishery Season: Monday, Tuesday, Wednesday, and Thursday nights(40 nights)from August 25 through October 31, 2014(40 nights) Open hours are 7 PM $-$ 7 AM through September 12 and 6 PM $-$ 8 AM thereafter.
-Areas: The Blind Slough fishing area includes all waters from markers at the mouth of Gnat Creek located approximately 1 / 2 -mile upstream of the county road bridge, downstream to markers at the mouth of Blind Slough.
+Recon nmendation: 2015 Select Area Fall Season - Blind Slough/Knappa Slough Fishery Season: Monday, Tuesday, Wednesday, and Thursday nights (46 nights) from August 24 through September 18 and Sunday, Monday, Tuesday, Wednesday, and Thursday nights from September 20 through October 30 Open hours are 7 PM - 7 AM (12 hours) through September 11 and 6 PM - 10 AM (16 hours) thereafter.
+Areas: The Blind Slough fishing area includes all waters from markers at the mouth of Gnat Creek located approximately 1⁄2-mile upstream of the county road bridge, downstream to markers at the mouth of Blind Slough.
 The Knappa Slough fishing area includes all waters bounded by a line from the north marker at the mouth of Blind Slough, westerly to a marker on Karlson Island, downstream to boundary lines defined by markers on the west end of Minaker Island to markers on Karlson Island and the Oregon shore.
 Markers define an area closure of about a 100-foot radius at the mouth of Big Creek.
-Gear: Gillnet with a 9 3 / 4 -inch maximum mesh size.
+Gear: Gillnet with a 9 3⁄4 -inch maximum mesh size.
 Maximum net length of 100 fathoms and no weight restriction on leadline.
 Use of additional weights and/or anchors attached directly to the leadline is allowed.
 Nets not specifically authorized for use in this fishery may be onboard the vessel if properly stored.
 A properly stored net is defined as a net on a drum that is fully covered by a tarp (canvas or plastic) and bound with a minimum of ten revolutions of rope with a diameter of 3/8 (0.375) inches or greater.
 Lighted buoys required.
-Allowable Sales: Chinook, coho, pink, and sockeye salmon and shad Additional Rules: 24-hour quick reporting required for Washington buyers, pursuant to WAC 220-69-240.
+Allowable Sales: Chinook, Coho, Pink, and Sockeye salmon and shad Additional Rules: 24-hour quick reporting required for Washington buyers, pursuant to WAC 220-69-240.
+Oregon buyers are required to submit fish receiving tickets electronically pursuant to OAR 635-006-0210.

-- Similar to the Tongue Point/South Channel fishery, fishing hours increase in late September to maximize harvest opportunity. - The increased maximum mesh size should provide adequate opportunity to harvest surplus fall Chinook predicted to return to Big Creek Hatchery.
+- Similar to the Tongue Point/South Channel fishery, increased nightly fishing hours and additional days per week begin in mid-September to maximize harvest opportunity. - The 93⁄4-inch maximum mesh size should provide adequate opportunity to harvest surplus fall Chinook predicted to return to Big Creek Hatchery.